trinidadgithub/SoftwareEngineering/c/sorting/animators/README.md

 Improvements Overview

 - Python to C port: Ported sorting prototypes from Python to C.
-- REfactored Rendering logic: Centralized rendering logic instead of rendering within the sorting logic.
+- Refactored Rendering logic: Centralized rendering logic instead of rendering within the sorting logic.
 - Refactored sorting logic: Combined sorting logic into one C program as functions instead of separate programs.
 - Graphics: Implemented Simple DirectMedia Layer library.
 - Refactor Sorting Logic Dispatch: Move the if-else block for choosing the sorting algorithm into a separate function.